arosequist/clj-jdk7/README.md

   [:create :modify :delete])
 ```

-Create a temporary file, which will be deleted when the body completes:
+Create two temporary files, which will be deleted when the body completes:

 ```clojure
 (create-temp-file [temp1 (create-temp-file)